rafaelfriebe/rafaelfriebe.github.io/README.md

 - Symbolic structures in contemporary media cultures
 - Narrative rupture and identity reconfiguration
-- Film as embodied symbolic articulation
+- Film and art as embodied symbolic articulation
 - Digital and AI-mediated subject formation
 - Freedom as responsibility under necessity
 - Limits of agency in algorithmic environments